PONTBSCommon/vm-psim/README.md

 The goal is to never have to open the virtualbox gui, or interact with virtualbox outside of the command line.

+**Please always attempt to access your machine by its `*.printeron.local` domain name.**

+> Currently the vagrant mv domain names are still not accessible outside of the local computer.
 ----

 ## Common Commands